 You can book a stay on the Iowa DNR website.

-Location – Things to do in Clear Lake
+Nearby – Things to do in Clear Lake Iowa

 McIntosh Woods State Park is located in the small town of Ventura but the larger town of Clear Lake is just 4 miles away where you can find many restaurants, grocery stores and other facilities.
 You’ll also find the Surf Ballroom in Clear Lake.
 This music venue originally opened in 1933 but is especially known for its connection to ‘the day that music died’.
 It’s the last venue that Buddy Holly played before he died in a plane crash.
 The roads around the Surf are named after those that died on the plane and opposite, there’s a big record player like sculpture that talks about Buddy Holly, Richie Valens and the Big Bopper.